 - Rubber bristles collect embedded hair

-- Adjustable handle for comfort
+- Adjustable handle fits different heights

-- Easy to rinse clean
+- Simple to rinse and maintain

 What Could Be Improved:

-- Less effective on very smooth floors
+- Less effective on very smooth surfaces

 2. FURemover Original Plus Pet Hair Rubber Broom with Squeegee, 61" Telescopic Handle